MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-work-profile.md

 [Install the Intune Company Portal app from Google Play](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal).
 The Company Portal app is used to enroll and manage your device, install work apps, and get IT support.

 ## Enroll device
 Make sure you're signed in to the primary user account on your device.
-Work profile enrollment is not supported on secondary user accounts.
+Work profile enrollment isn't supported on secondary user accounts.

 1. Open the Intune Company Portal app and sign in with your work or school account.